 Bear in mind that licensing or selling patent pending technology is not very often done, but it is possible.

-Caveat: Patent pending is not an enforceable patent
+Caveat: A patent application is not enforceable

-Patent attorneys also don’t help the situation because of how they themselves use the phrase.
+Patent attorneys also don’t help the situation because of how they use the phrase.
 They might congratulate a client by stating that they have patent protection when all that they have is patent pending status.
 Patent protection is too broad of a term.
 For this reason, I make a distinction between patent pending-type patent protection and enforceable patent protection.

 Patent pending-type patent protection gives priority while patent pending status in this sense holds the inventor’s place in line as of the filing date of the patent application.